 - Mandatory educational programs through DUI school

 You may also be ordered to install an ignition interlock device (IID) on your vehicle, which is a machine that prevents your car from starting if you’ve been drinking.
-You may also face some “unofficial” penalties, such as higher insurance costs after a DUI.
+You may also face“unofficial” penalties, such as higher insurance costs after a DUI.

 Get Help for Your Administrative Meeting from a DUI Lawyer in Cypress

 If you already have prior DUIs on your record within the last ten years, another DUI will count against you and raise your penalties.
-But whether this is your first DUI offense or a subsequent offense, you need a good DUI lawyer on your side to fight for your rights.
+But whether this is your first DUI offense or a subsequent offense, you need a criminal defense attorney to fight for your rights.
 They will investigate your case and look for weak spots that move you toward the most favorable outcome.

-Do I Really Need to Hire a Cypress DUI Attorney?
+Do I Need to Hire a Cypress DUI Attorney?

 Every resident of California has the right to defend themselves in court.
-However, if you don’t have the legal knowledge or experience to do so, all you’re really doing is putting yourself at an extreme disadvantage.
+However, if you do not have the legal knowledge or experience, you are putting yourself at an extreme disadvantage.
 The likelihood of success against your charges is slim to none.

-Especially if this is your second or third offense, you’ll need strong legal representation by your side.
-While you may want to save money, it’s worth noting that the penalties and repercussions you face are nothing compared to any legal fees you’ll have to pay.
-Don’t end up with a DUI charge on your permanent record.
+Especially if this is your second or third offense, you will need strong legal representation.
+While you may want to save money, it is worth noting that the penalties and repercussions you face are nothing compared to any legal fees you will have to pay.
+Do not end up with a DUI charge on your permanent record.
 Hiring a lawyer is an investment, not an expense.

 Speak with a Cypress DUI Lawyer Today

-Don’t let a DUI charge completely derail your life.
-One bad mistake doesn’t define you, and a DUI lawyer in Cypress can help you fight for lighter penalties, lesser charges, or winning your case completely.
+Do not let a DUI charge completely derail your life.
+One bad mistake does not define you, and a Cypress DUI lawyer can help you fight for lighter penalties, lesser charges, or winning your case altogether.

-To speak with one of our Cypress DUI lawyers and get a free consultation, call us today or fill out the form to the right.
-You’ll get a free case evaluation where you can discuss your situation at no risk or obligation to you.
+To speak with our team and get a free consultation, call us today or fill out our confidential contact form.
+You will get a free case evaluation where you can discuss your situation at no risk or obligation to you.